 Germany also ranks 8th in the Top 10 Cultural Travel Destinations

-Excels in domestic transports, and World Heritage cultural sites
+Excels in health & hygiene and World Heritage cultural sites

 Population and tourists density at peak season: 234 (high)